Akira Kurosawa: Childhood and youth (1910–1935)

-Kurosawa was born on March 23, 1910, in Ōimachi in the Ōmori district of Tokyo.
-His father Isamu (1864–1948), a member of a samurai family from Akita Prefecture, worked as the director of the Army's Physical Education Institute's lower secondary school, while his mother Shima (1870–1952) came from a merchant's family living in Osaka.
-Akira was the eighth and youngest child of the moderately wealthy family, with two of his siblings already grown up at the time of his birth and one deceased, leaving Kurosawa to grow up with three sisters and a brother.
+Kurosawa was born on March 23, 1910, in Ōi Town, Ebara County (now Higashi-Ōi in the Shinagawa ward of Tokyo).
+However, he once claimed he was born in Akita and later came to Tokyo as an infant.
+His mother, Shima (1870–1952), came from a merchant's family in Osaka; his father, Isamu (1864–1948), was a member of a samurai family from Akita Prefecture and worked as the director of the Army's Physical Education Institute's lower secondary school.
+Akira was the eighth and youngest child of the moderately wealthy family, with two of his siblings already grown up at the time of his birth and one deceased, leaving him to grow up with three sisters and a brother.

-In addition to promoting physical exercise, Isamu Kurosawa was open to Western traditions and considered theatre and motion pictures to have educational merit.
-He encouraged his children to watch films; young Akira viewed his first movies at the age of six.
-An important formative influence was his elementary school teacher Mr. Tachikawa, whose progressive educational practices ignited in his young pupil first a love of drawing and then an interest in education in general.
-During this time, the boy also studied calligraphy and Kendo swordsmanship.
+In addition to promoting physical exercise, Isamu was open to Western traditions, and considered theatre and cinema to have educational merit.
+He encouraged his children to watch films; a young Kurosawa viewed his first films at the age of six.
+He attended elementary school and became close friends with Keinosuke Uekusa, while an important formative influence was his teacher Mr. Tachikawa, whose progressive educational practices ignited in him first a love of drawing and then an interest in education in general.
+During this time, he also studied calligraphy and Kendo swordsmanship.